PalomeroLab/how-to/docs/index.md

 - Running bioinformatics tools and pipelines
 - Managing data with command-line interfaces
 - Writing effective scripts for automation
-- Using Jupyter notebooks for analysis
+- Using Rstudio and Jupyter notebooks for data analysis

 ## How to use this guide

 - Browse the sidebar to find the topic you're interested in